intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 ## Good Protocol Design is Not Itself Sufficient {#not-good-enough}

-It is often argued that the design of a protocol extension point or version negotiation capability is critical to the freedom that it ultimately offers.
+It is often argued that the careful design of a protocol extension point or version negotiation capability is critical to the freedom that it ultimately offers.

 RFC 6709 {{?EXTENSIBILITY=RFC6709}} contains a great deal of well-considered advice on designing for extension.
 It includes the following advice: